FelixDuverell/nextjs-state-management/README.md

 Make an account and use the key you recieve.

-Insert it in the .env.local file
+Insert it in the .env.local file example below

+NEXT_PUBLIC_API_KEY="Your key"

 Make sure you're in the right directory, then run the development server: